Teeming with Tech

 Features and Trims

-The 2016 Acura RLX is only available as a four-door, five-seat sedan.
-Prices start at $54,450** for the base, front-wheel drive non-hybrid version.
+The 2017 Acura RLX is a four-door, five-seat sedan.
+Prices start at $54,450 for the base, front-wheel drive non-hybrid version.**

 That price buys a pretty generous compliment of standard equipment, including a power moonroof, electric tilt and telescoping steering column, heated front seats, and tri-zone automatic climate control.

-In addition to all of those features, the Advance package includes a heated steering wheel, heated front and rear (outboard) seats, and auto-dimming side-view mirrors.
+In addition to all of those features, the Advance package includes a 360-degree camera system, ventilated front seats, heated rear (outboard) seats, and auto-dimming side-view mirrors.

 Finally, the RLX Sport Hybrid comes standard with the Technology package and can be upgraded to the Advance package.
 A head-up display is an exclusive standard feature for the Sport Hybrid.